Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 Which vaccinations are recommended for Kenya?

-Yellow fever vaccination is mandatory., if you are arriving from a yellow fever risk area (currently NOT mandatory for direct flights from Germany, but is sometimes checked at the border).
-Highly recommended: Hepatitis A and B, typhoid, tetanus/diphtheria, rabies (for longer stays).
-For safari regions and the coast...
-Malaria prophylaxis Essential – Malarone or Doxycycline after consulting a tropical medicine specialist.
-Seek advice from a tropical medicine practitioner at least 6-8 weeks before departure.
+Yellow fever vaccination is mandatory if you are arriving from a yellow fever risk area (currently NOT mandatory for direct flights from Germany, but is sometimes checked at the border).
+Hepatitis A and B, typhoid, tetanus/diphtheria, and rabies vaccinations (for longer stays) are strongly recommended.
+Malaria prophylaxis is essential for safari regions and the coast – Malarone or doxycycline after consulting a tropical medicine specialist.
+Seek advice from a tropical medicine specialist at least 6-8 weeks before departure.

 What's the best way to combine safari and swimming?